vr4vet/Blue-Sector/README.md

 We have experienced reports of issues with LFS in the project.
 If you get an error resembling:

-"Found x files that should have been pointers, but werent"
+"Encountered x files that should have been pointers, but werent"

 run these commands in order: